gilboash/Chorus32-LapTimerBreakingCarbon/README.md

 *created a flasher so you wont have to build the project , but just flash neccesary binary and data theough ftdi

-* re built the android app so it can properly work with tcp on latest android distribution -
+*re built the android app so it can properly work with tcp on latest android distribution -

+flasher in esp32flasher folder binaries to load via flasher in release_binaries android apk in android_assets

+full toturial video in https://youtu.be/qDBn3r2yoy8?si=TVeFURWah5ot8Ud1